 Perhaps it’s time to sit and reflect on why I picked up the camera so many years ago in college.
 Or why I stopped and then started again later in life.

-In search of this perfection we’re losing the poetic.
+In search of this perfection, we’re losing the poetic.
 The grit.
 The nuance.
-I see less and less story.
+I see fewer and less story.
 Less humanity.
 I’m all in on beauty, but that’s not even what I’m seeing.
 It’s all just so damn saccharine.
 My god, all the shiny, happy – perfect – people.
 It must be exhausting trying to be all that all the time.

 I worry that the desire for perfection is killing the spontaneity and the life in our photographs, never mind the honesty in them. ~ David duChemin.